chess-equality/devkit/README.md

 Recent improvements:

 - Wrapper scripts now rely on POSIX-compatible path resolution, eliminating the GNU `readlink -f` dependency on macOS and other BSD systems.
-- Overlay configs populate `WORKSPACE_DIR` and default environment variables automatically, removing most hard-coded relative paths from compose overrides.
+- Overlay configs populate `WORKSPACE_DIR`, honor optional `env_files`, and export defaults automatically, removing most hard-coded relative paths from compose overrides.
+- Overlay search paths behave like `$PATH`: set `DEVKIT_OVERLAYS_DIR` or host-level `overlay_paths` to layer multiple overlay repositories without editing this checkout.
-- Wrapper entrypoints auto-build the `devctl` binary with `make` when it is missing, so newcomers can launch the kit without a manual compile step.
+- Wrapper entrypoints auto-build the `devctl` binary with `make`, or download a prebuilt binary when `DEVKIT_CLI_DOWNLOAD_URL` (or the host config `cli.download_url`) is set, so newcomers can launch the kit without a local Go toolchain.

 Next focus areas: